The School of Graduate Studies posts tuition and fee information at:

 Support for graduate students frequently includes stipends from the supervisors’ current research grants.
 This possibility should be discussed with prospective supervisors.
 Other sources of support include teaching assistantships, research assistantships, and internal or external scholarships.
 Employment conditions for Teaching Assistants are outlined in the collective agreement between McMaster University and the Canadian Union of Public Employees.

 Major Scholarships and Awards overseen by McMaster University School of Graduate Studies

 In addition to internal University support, students enrolled in the Health Policy PhD program are expected to investigate opportunities and apply for external awards from the following agencies in particular:

-Additional information on awards available to McMaster University students can be found at:
+Additional information on awards, forms and templates available to McMaster University students can be found at:

 - Health Research Services (HRS)

 - Research Office for Administration, Development and Support (ROADS)